 Mitsotakis is in the US metropolis to hold meetings on the sidelines of the annual UN General Assembly and to attend sessions and related events.
 He’ll address the general assembly from the hall’s podium on Friday.

-The Greek leader said it was important to keep channels of communication open between Athens and Ankara, including on issues where the two sides disagree, such as delimitating maritime zones – but using international law as the basis for resolution.
+The Greek leader said that it was important to keep channels of communication open between Athens and Ankara, including on issues where the two sides disagree, such as delimitating maritime zones – but using international law as the basis for resolution.

 He also bemoaned the unilateral violation of the Schengen Pact, as he called it, a clear reference to Germany’s border tightening last week, saying this isn’t a solution to the problem of illegal migration plaguing Europe.